 Brake Rotor Inspection

-Rotor thickness and cracks in the surface must be taken into consideration when deciding whether to replace or machine a rotor.
-If the rotor shows signs of cracking or is thinner than specifications it must be replaced.
-Check the rotor for run out using a dial gauge and then compare with the manufacturer's specifications.
+Check the rotor for runout using a dial gauge and compare it with the manufacturer's specifications.
 Use an outside micrometer to measure rotor thickness in several places around the rotor.
 Rotors will become coned or dished from normal wear.
-This is the ridge felt on the outside edge or outside diameter of the rotors surface.

-The smoother the surface the better.
-If you can feel ridges as you move your fingernail or a pen tip across its surface, it needs to be machined smoother.
-This roughness will wear the pads sooner and may result in a vibrating or humming sound while braking.
-After machining a rotor, wash its surface with soap and water to remove any excess metal shavings.
+The smoother the surface, the better.
+If you can feel ridges as you move your fingernail or a pen tip across its surface, it must be machined smoother.
+This roughness wears the pads sooner and may result in a vibrating or humming sound while braking.
+After machining a rotor, wash its surface with soap and water to remove excess metal shavings.